DannyDorito/ARMA-3-Startup-and-Restart-Script/README.md

 * The last start date & time of the server
 * Support for 64bit servers
 * Optional Profile.vars.Arma3Profile deleter, potential performance increase
-* Optional Database backup script
+* Optional Database backup script, with option to move to another cloud synced directory
 * Optional ARMA 3 Launcher Mission Prefetch from - Allows clients to download server file from A3Launcher
 * Optional Steam Automatic updater for ARMA 3